 Postdoctoral reserach, The National Evolutionary Synthesis Center

 Hoehn, K.B., P.G.
 Harnik, and V.L.
 Roth.
-Submitted.
+Submitted to Methods in Ecology and Evolution.
 A framework for detecting natural selection on geographic range size at the genus level.

 Harnik, P.G., P.C.
 Fitzgerald, J.L.
 Payne, and S.J.
 Carlson.
 2014.
 Phylogenetic signal in extinction selectivity in Devonian terebratulide brachiopods.
 Paleobiology 40:675-692. link